Picture archiving and communication system: History

 Dr Harold Glass, a medical physicist working in London in the early 1990s secured UK Government funding and managed the project over many years which transformed Hammersmith Hospital in London as the first filmless hospital in the United Kingdom.
 Dr Glass died a few months after the project came live but is credited with being one of the pioneers of PACS.

 The first large-scale PACS installation was in 1982 at the University of Kansas, Kansas City.
-This first installation became more of a teaching experience of what not to do rather than what to do in a PACS installation.

 Regulatory concerns

 In the US PACS are classified as Medical Devices, and hence if for sale are regulated by the USFDA.
 In general they are subject to Class 2 controls and hence require a 510(k), though individual PACS components may be subject to less stringent general controls.
 Some specific applications, such as the use for primary mammography interpretation, are additionally regulated within the scope of the Mammography Quality Standards Act.

 The Society for Imaging Informatics in Medicine (SIIM) is the worldwide professional and trade organization that provides an annual meeting and a peer-reviewed journal to promote research and education about PACS and related digital topics.